Milad-Bastami/Linux_codes/Git.md

  6. *merge conflicts* arise when youu and your colleague make changes to the same section of a file

 ## SSH and github
 1. Create an ssh key, start the ssh-agent and add private to ssh-agent.
 Then add ssh key to GitHun account.
 If you use sudo with git, you should also use sudo to generate the keys.
+But it would be better to not use sudo for git or ssh.
+Therefore make sure to change the ownerhip of the repo directory in local machine using `sudo chown -hR milad /home/milad/Desktop/Linux-tips` and then you can use git and ssh without sudo.

+    sudo chown -hR milad /home/milad/Desktop/Linux-tips
-    sudo ssh-keygen -t rsa -b 4096 -C "mi.bastami@live.com" eval "$(ssh-agent -s)"
+    ssh-keygen -t rsa -b 4096 -C "mi.bastami@live.com" eval "$(ssh-agent -s)"
-    sudo ssh-add /root/.ssh/id_rsa
+    ssh-add ~/.ssh/id_rsa

-2. Then test your connection:

-    ssh -T git@github.com
+    cat ~/.ssh/id-rsa

-3. Change your remote's URL from HTTPS to SSH with the git remote set-url command.
-Remotes URLs should be based on git user not https. git remote set-url origin git@github.com:USERNAME/REPOSITORY.git git remote set-url origin git@github.com:Bastami/Linux-tips.git
+2. Change your remote's URL from HTTPS to SSH with the `git remote set-url` command.
+Remotes URLs should be based on git user not https to be able to use ssh for authentication.

+    git remote set-url origin git@github.com:USERNAME/REPOSITORY.git
+    git remote set-url origin git@github.com:Bastami/Linux-tips.git

     To reverse the change use:

         git remote set-url origin https://github.com/USERNAME/REPOSITORY.git

+3. Then test your connection:

+        ssh -T git@github.com

+4. You are now able to use `git push origin master` to push your changes without authentication.